worstburrito/python-cheat-sheet/README.md

 ```

 ### Sets

+Unordered: Sets do not maintain any order of elements.
+Unindexed: You cannot access items in a set by referring to an index.
+Mutable: You can add or remove items, but you cannot change an existing item (although the set itself is mutable).
+No Duplicates: Sets do not allow duplicate items.
+Each item must be unique.

 #### Basics
 ```python
 # Sets are like Lists, but they are unordered and they guarantee uniqueness.
 Only ONE of each value can be in a set.